CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive — focuses specifically on Tessl/Claude skill creation and evaluation, a clear niche.
+Highly distinctive with a clear niche around Tessl/Claude skill creation.
 The explicit 'Do NOT use for' clause (editing application code, debugging, refactoring, general documentation, presentations) actively reduces conflict risk with other skills.

 3 / 3